bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

 ### Query Conflicts Use ComponentId Instead of ArchetypeComponentId

-For safety reasons, systems cannot contain queries that conflict with each other without wrapping them in a QuerySet.
-In **Bevy 0.4**, we used ArchetypeComponentIds to determine conflicts.
+For safety reasons, systems cannot contain queries that conflict with each other without wrapping them in a `QuerySet`.
+In **Bevy 0.4**, we used `ArchetypeComponentIds` to determine conflicts.
 This was nice because it could take into account filters:

 ```rust
 // these queries will never conflict due to their filters